kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 ### §136.13   Helicopter performance plan and operations.

 \(a\) Each operator must complete a performance plan before each helicopter commercial air tour, or flight operated under 14 CFR 91.146 or 91.147.
 The pilot in command must review for accuracy and comply with the performance plan on the day the flight is flown.
-The performance plan must be base[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.146   Passenger-carrying flights for the benefit of a charitable, nonprofit, or community event.|14 CFR 91.146]]rmation in the Rotorcraft Flight Manual (RFM) for that helicopter, taking into consideration the maximum density altitude for which the operation is planned, in order to determine:
+The performance plan must be based on the information in the Rotorcraft Flight Manual (RFM) for that helicopter, taking into consideration the maximum density altitude for which the operation is planned, in order to determine:

 \(1\) Maximum gross weight and center of gravity (CG) limitations for hovering in ground effect;